IE 11 is not supported. For an optimal experience visit our site on another browser.

 When will 'The Last of Us' Season 2 be released?

-Good news!
-On January 27, HBO announced on Twitter that the series would return for another season on HBO Max.
+In January of 2023, HBO announced on Twitter that the series would be returning for another season on HBO Max.
+Which came as good news for the show's legions of fans.

-There's a five year gap between video games "The Last of Us" Part I and Part II, so the time between seasons isn't a major departure from the plot considering Ellie is 14 in Part I (Ramsey is 19) and will be 19 when Part II picks up the story.
+There's a five-year time gap between video games "The Last of Us" Part I and Part II, so the extended time between seasons isn't a major departure from the plot, considering that Ellie is 14 years old in Part I and will be 19 when Part II picks up the story.
+Star Bella Ramsey is 20.

 Will Pedro Pascal and Bella Ramsey return for Season 2?